beamable/UnrealSDK/Docs/docs/samples/basic/discord-demo.md

    1. `matchmaking_roles_whitelist -> Your copied Role Id, can be multiple separated by comma`
    2. `bot_token -> Your Bot Token`
    3. `guild_id -> Your Discord Server ID`
+   4. `notify_channel -> Optional- Discord channel ID that bot will notify about status changes`
 7. Compile and open the `BeamableUnreal` editor (it'll be configured as the `BEAMPROJ_DiscordDemo`) project.
 8. Sign into your Beamable account and go to the `discord-demo` realm.
 	1. Hit `Apply to Build`.